Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Hashicorp-Vault.md

 ### Auth methods

 Tessera directly supports the [AppRole](https://www.vaultproject.io/docs/auth/approle.html) auth method.
-If required, other auth methods can be used by logging in outside of Tessera (e.g. using the HTTP API) and providing the resulting vault token to Tessera ee the *Enabling Tessera to use the vault* section below for more information.
+If required, other auth methods can be used by logging in outside of Tessera (for instance using the HTTP API) and providing the resulting vault token to Tessera.
+See the *Enabling Tessera to use the vault* section below for more information.

 When using AppRole, Tessera assumes the default auth path to be `approle`, however this value can be overwritten.
 See [Keys](../Keys.md) for more information.